digitalandrew/iot_hardware_hacking/testing_notes/testing_notes.md

 Initilization Script:
 `starting pid 29, tty '': '/etc/init.d/rcS'`

-Shows the location of the initilization script.
+Shows the location of the initialization script.

 Configuration Files:

-Multiple configuration files listed for use during start up, the below appears to be a main configuration file.
+Multiple configuration files are listed for use during start-up, the below appears to be a main configuration file.

 `[ dm_readFile ] 2061:  can not open xml file /var/tmp/pc/reduced_data_model.xml!, about to open file /etc/reduced_data_model.xml`

 Dropbear:

-Mutliple details about Dropbear initilization including the below line which also reveals what is most likely a writeable filepath.
+Multiple details about Dropbear initialization including the below line also reveal what is most likely a writeable filepath.

 `[ util_execSystem ] 141:  prepareDropbear cmd is "dropbearkey -t rsa -f /var/tmp/dropbear/dropbear_rsa_host_key"`

 ## Interupting Bootloader

-Through online research it was discovered that the bootloader interrupt command is "tpl".
-There is a very small window to interupt the bootloader so the easiest way to do it is to issue a reboot command and then immediately being typing "tpl" repeatedly.
+Through online research, it was discovered that the bootloader interrupt command is "tpl".
+There is a very small window to interrupt the bootloader so the easiest way to do it is to issue a reboot command and then immediately being typing "tpl" repeatedly.

 ```
 ~ # reboot